A City built upon shells

 All rights reserved goldmar

 The first name by which the town was ever designated was Annemessex Neck.
 The origin of this name is obvious because of the fact that a tribe of Native Americans called the Annemessexs lived and hunted on the River near Crisfield, which also bears their name.
-The local tribe was a branch of the Pocomokes which were seated to the east of here on the Great Pocomoke River.
-All of the Indians in what is Somerset County today answered to the Great Chief of the Nanticokes seated at a place known as Chicone, on the Nanticoke River.
+The local tribe was a branch of the Pocomokes that were seated to the east of here on the Great Pocomoke River.
 Among the first colonial settlers to this area, was the Family of Somers.
 Benjamin Somers (Summers) the progenitor settled in the Annemessex area in the year 1663.
 He was granted a patent by the Calverts of Maryland on February 10 1663.
 His tract of land was called Emessex and contained 300 acres.
 His home was near the center of the tract on a small gut leading out of a cove, which was later called Somers Cove.
 The upper part of this tract became the town of Crisfield, and the Cove still bears the name.

 Crisfield would probably have retained the name Somers Cove or Annemessex but for a trifling accident which befell the Honorable John Woodland Crisfield, a leader of the Somerset Bar and Member of Congress from the District.
 Mr. Crisfield was also involved with the railroad, and during an inspection tour of the docks, he was walking along a shaky old foot way which led to the Steamboat landing.
 The story goes that one of those old boards gave way and the distinguished lawyer and statesman landed in the cold waters of the Annemessex River.
 With much difficulty he was fished out, not much the worse for his ducking, but his clients sought to mollify his wrath, and on the spot christened the future City of Crisfield.
 The railroad was completed around 1866 forming a link between the Steamboat Service and Train Service to all the major cities of the northeast.
 The last half mile of the rail was placed on piles and trestles across the marsh land to the deep water of the River.